SageSELab/sageselab.github.io/README.md

-# sageselab.github.io
+## Welcome to the Code Repository for the GMU CS Virtual Open House 2021

+### Overview

-This is the website for the SAGE Lab
+This is the repository that hosts the web code for the GMU CS Virtual Open House for accepted students.